Material Management Checklist for Plastic-Free Events in Breckenridge

 Material Management Plan

-All events are required adhere to the plastic pollution reduction requirements and should submit a plan describing purchasing event inventory around waste prevention.
+All events are required to adhere to the plastic pollution reduction requirements and should submit a plan describing purchasing event inventory around waste prevention.

 For Tier 2-3 events ONLY, a complete plan including a site map with waste and recycling stations is required.
 The plan should also identify your waste haulers, zero waste specialists, and post-event diversion reporting.
 If food is being served, composting service is required.